ooroor/hellostrangeworld/readme.md

 - AOP, not even for transaction boundaries

 ### Run the far backend
-- Start the servlet container running the far backend application: ```java -jar hellostrangeworld\hellostrangeworld-farbackend\target\hellostrangeworld-farbackend.jar```
+- Start the servlet container running the far backend application: ```java -jar hellostrangeworld-farbackend\target\hellostrangeworld-farbackend.jar```
 - In the browser, access: ```http://localhost:8099/api/Modifier```
 - Refresh the browser to get different database entries